samirm00/js-study-guide/planning/development-strategy.md

 ### HTML
 - Add the title , meta tags , links to `home.css`
-- Add the header including the logo , `h1` , search box anf the E-mail links
+- Add the header including the logo , `h1` , search box and the E-mail links
 - Add the navigation bar
 - Add section  with class , `h3` and `p`
 - Add section  with class , `h3` and `p`